chatwoot/chatwoot/.github/ISSUE_TEMPLATE/bug_report.md

 **Environment**

-Describe whether you are using Chatwoot Cloud (app.chatwoot.com) or a self-hosted installation of Chatwoot.
+Describe whether you are using Chatwoot Cloud (app.quicksales.vn) or a self-hosted installation of Chatwoot.
 If you are using a self-hosted installation of Chatwoot, describe the type of deployment (Docker/Linux VM installation/Heroku/Kubernetes/Other).

-- [ ] app.chatwoot.com (Chatwoot Cloud)
+- [ ] app.quicksales.vn (Chatwoot Cloud)
 - [ ] Self-hosted
 - - [ ] Linux VM
 - - [ ] Docker